Academic Operational Policies

-The Ministry of Advanced Education and Skills Development’s Binding Policy Directive: Framework for Programs of Instruction requires all Ontario College Diploma and Advanced Diploma programs to include discrete general education courses in their program of study.
+The Ministry of Colleges and Universities’ Binding Policy Directive: Framework for Programs of Instruction, requires all Ontario College Diploma and Advanced Diploma programs to include discrete general education courses in their program of study.

-- The purpose of general education courses is to broaden a student’s sense of self and the world in which he/she lives.
+The purpose of general education courses is to broaden a student’s sense of self and the world in which they live.

-General education courses must fit into one (1) of five (5) themes: Arts in Society, Civic Life, Social and Cultural Understanding, Personal Understanding or Science and Technology.
+General education courses must fit into one (1) of five (5) themes:

-- General education courses must not: meet any vocational outcomes in a specific program; have any pre-requisites or corequisites tied to them; constitute training in essential employability or other skills.
+General education courses must not meet any vocational outcomes in a specific program, have any pre-requisites or co-requisites tied to them, or constitute training in essential employability or other skills.

-- Students must successfully complete three (3) general education courses from a minimum of two (2) different themes.
+Students must successfully complete three general education courses.
 In all cases, students have the opportunity to exercise choice amongst general education electives.

-- General education courses shall be offered both in-class and online.
-Both in-class and online courses will include an independent study component and a module to be completed on the learning management system.
+General education course shall be offered both in class and online.
+Both in class and online options will include an independent study component and a module to be completed on the learning management system (LMS).

-- New general education courses will be reviewed by the General Education Committee, which will be comprised of a member of the office of teaching and learning, the learning technologies office, the General Education Development Officer, two faculty members with demonstrated expertise in curriculum design and one student success mentor.
+New general education courses will be reviewed by the General Education Committee, which will be comprised of a member of the Centre for the Advancement of Teaching and Learning, dean or chair, the General Education Coordinator, two (2) faculty members with demonstrated expertise in curriculum design, and one (1) student success mentor.

-- Elective general education courses will be reviewed on a five (5) year cycle by the General Education Committee.
+General education courses will be reviewed on a five year cycle by the General Education Committee